turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 <section class="note">
 ### Rules for Naming Variables

 - Names must begin with a letter, dollar sign, or an underscore.
-They cannot begin with a number.
+They cannot begin with a number
-- Names can contain any of the above characters plus a number, but you cannot use a dash (-) or a period (.) within the name.
+- Names can contain any of the above characters plus a number, but you cannot use a dash (-) or a period (.) within the name
-- You cannot use keywords or reserved words (such as `var` or `for`).
+- You cannot use keywords or reserved words (such as `var` or `for`)
-- All variables are case sensitive.
+- All variables are case sensitive
-- Use names that describe the kind of information you plan to assign the variable.
+- Use names that describe the kind of information you plan to assign the variable
-- If your variable is made up of more than one word, then use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for every word AFTER the first word, which should be lower case i.e., `thisIsMyVariableName`.
+- If your variable is made up of more than one word, then use [camelCase](https://en.wikipedia.org/wiki/Camel_case) for every word AFTER the first word, which should be lower case i.e., `thisIsMyVariableName`
 </section>

 ### Variables: Assigning Values